This age is the most common time in life to develop epilepsy

 - Other medical conditions and medications

-- Seizures or seizure like activity may be due to or confused with other causes such as; cardiac conditions, kidney or liver failure, diabetes, fainting, migraine, mild strokes, blocked arteries leading to the brain, or vertigo (dizziness with sensation of movement) or medication side effects.
+- Seizures or seizure like activity may be due to or confused with other causes such as; cardiac conditions, diabetes, fainting, migraine, mild strokes, blocked arteries, vertigo (dizziness with sensation of movement) or medication side effects.

-- Older people often have than one doctor, and sometimes there is poor communication between specialists meaning important health information can be overlooked.
+- Older people often have more than one doctor, and sometimes there is little communication between specialists meaning important health information can be overlooked.